-Maple and King Street also had different names in this era.
-The earliest map, located for this project by Ammi Young, shows that in 1830 lower Maple Street was called Wharf street, King Street was called Pine Street, and Main Street was called Fayette St. By mid-century, Main Street and King Street had taken up their contemporary names, but Maple Street was known as South Street.
+Back then, Maple and King Street had different names.
+The earliest map located for this project by Ammi Young shows that in 1830, lower Maple Street was called wharf street, King Street was called Pine Street, and Main Street was known as Fayette St. By mid-century, Main Street and King Street had taken up their contemporary names, but Maple Street was known as South Street.

-Before 1800, the waterfront was one of the few areas in the region without forests.
-The early waterfront of Burlington was cradled by a natural ravine that curved southward from what is now Prospect Street to what is now lower King Street.
-Present day Maple Street wouldn’t be able to exist in its entirety if the ravine still carved through the city today. because the ravine would cut the street in half.
-Keen observers might still notice the natural ravine between South Winooski Street and Church Street behind the Burlington Telecom building.
-In the mid-1800’s map of Burlington below, you can see where the old ravine once was, as the train tracks circling into town followed the same route.
+The area was one of the only areas without forests before 1800.
+This early settlement of Burlington was cradled by a natural ravine that curved southward from what is now Prospect Street to what is now lower King Street.
+Present day Maple Street wouldn’t be able to exist in its entirety if the ravine still carved through the city today because it cuts the street in half.
+You can still notice the natural ravine between South Winooski Street and Church Street behind the Burlington Telecom building.
+In the mid-1800’s map of Burlington below you can see where the old ravine once was because the train tracks circling into town followed the same route.
 The oldest part of the town is in the southwest quadrant, between the ravine and the water.

-One of the early inhabitants of Water Street was William Hickok, who ran a store in a small wooden structure on the bank of the lake, where the “lake house” is now located.
-Goods from Whitehall, New York, were shipped in scows to some of the earliest Burlington settlers.
-Some items, such as molasses and liquor, were thrown overboard from the scows and floated to shore because there was no wharf or dock until the turn of the century.
-Lumber shipment was also an industry from the very beginning of commercialism along the waterfront.
-A related early trade included the gathering and shipping of ashes, which were used to bleach textiles or make glass and soap; these ashes were profitable byproducts of the clearing of forest land to make way for agriculture (at this time, land was quickly being cleared in Vermont).
-Another early industry was wheat grown inland in Vermont, which was then shipped to Troy, New York.
+One of the early inhabitants of Water Street was William Hickok.
+He ran a store in a small wooden structure on the bank of the lake.
+It is where the “lake house” is now.
+Goods were shipped to Burlington to some of the earliest inhabitants.
+They came in scows from Whitehall, New York.
+Some goods like molasses and liquor were thrown over board from the scows and allowed to float to shore because there was no wharf or dock until the turn of the century.
+The shipment of lumber became an industry from the very start of commercialism along the waterfront.
+Other early trade included the gathering and shipping of pot and pearl ashes which were used to bleach textiles or make glass and soap.
+The ashes were profitable byproducts from the clearing of forest land to make way for agriculture.
+At this time, land was quickly being cleared in Vermont, so the ashes were a perfect complimentary commodity of lumber.
+Another early industry was wheat grown inland in Vermont that was then shipped to Troy, New York.

-After he died, William Hickock’s son Samuel took over his father’s store.
-When the business started to thrive, Samuel opened a second store on Main Street.
+After he died, William’s son Samuel took over the store.
+When the business started to thrive, he opened a second store on Main Street.
 This three-story brick building at Courthouse Square, currently known as City Hall Park, was one of the first brick buildings in Burlington, and may have helped establish that area of the city as a center for activity.

-Meanwhile, back at the lake front, the shipping industry was growing.
+Meanwhile, back at the lake front, the shipping industry was picking up.
 By the turn of the century, ship-building had become a profitable industry and commodities were being shipped by local merchants to places in faraway ports.
 In turn, the town began to grow out from its waterfront edge.

-Another important early figure in Burlington was Timothy Follet.
+Another important figure was Timothy Follet.
 He was a state’s attorney and a county judge at a very young age (24).
 But, when the Champlain Canal opened in 1823, Follet saw an opportunity to dive into the mercantile business.
-He resigned as judge and joined schooner and steamboat captain Henry Mayo in a partnership business venture.
+He resigned as judge, and joined schooner and steamboat captain, Henry Mayo in a business venture.
 They controlled the South Wharf and a fleet of canal boats.
 In 1827, they built the Old Stone Store, which is still standing at the corner of Maple and Battery Street.
 The structure was built with Isle la Motte limestone.

 At the time the store was built, the waterfront went up nearly to its edge.
 It was perfect